stuarta0/blender-photogrammetry/README.md

 If you'd like more platform support (like Mac), please compile the supporting binaries (Bundler, PMVS, COLMAP) and send through a pull request so others may benefit.

 If you run into issues on linux, you may need to install ```libjpeg62``` and ```libgfortran3```.

+## Roadmap

+* COLMAP is able to generate a delaunay and poisson mesh, but requires a sparse workspace in COLMAP format.
+Since the current dense reconstruction uses the PMVS workspace, we can't currently generate a mesh.
+* Add Blender 2.8 support
+* Enable UI updates during processing if Blender 2.8 supports it (not feasible with Blender 2.79b)

 ## Sources